sebastian-raubach/advent-of-code/README.md

 ## About

-This is the repository for my [Advent of Code](https://adventofcode.com) solution.
+This is the repository for my [Advent of Code](https://adventofcode.com) solutions.

 I've been using the following technologies: